ENCODE-DCC/users-meeting-2020-workshop/run.md

 ## How to monitor it

 See that  your workflow is submitted.
 Find workflow's ID in the first column.
+In the following command `caper list` shows all the workflows submitted to the server.
+With `grep $USER` we use a standard unix tool `grep` to find the line that contains your username.
 ```bash
 $ caper list | grep $USER
 ```